jkboyce/jkboyce.github.io/_posts/2020-04-13-SVPWM-motor_control.markdown

 lightweight motor.
 By "lightweight" I mean the motor + reaction wheel needs to be less than ~10 grams.
-Motors typically used in reaction wheels are significantly heavier than this, in part because they include features like optical encoders that simplify the control algorithm.
+Motors typically used in reaction wheels are significantly heavier than this, in part because they include features like optical encoders that help the control algorithm.
 So I started to investigate whether the small brushless DC (BLDC) motors used on flying drones could be used in such a low-weight, low-speed reaction wheel system.